sirius-ms/sirius-docs.github.io/docs/_pages/io.md

 #### De novo structure generation results summary {#de-novo-summary}

-The summary file `denovo_structure_identifications.[tsv|xlsx]` contains the top-ranked de novo structure generation result for each feature, based on the CSI:FingerID score.
+The summary file `denovo_structure_identifications.[tsv|xlsx]` contains the top-ranked (based on the CSI:FingerID score) de novo structure generation result for each feature.
+The file also reports the score from MSNovelist (`ModelScore`).

 ### Standardized project space summary with mzTab-M {#project-space-summary}